techbrett/OfficeDocs-SkypeForBusiness/Teams/facilitator-teams.md

 You can then assign the policy to your entire tenant or to a select group of users.
 Follow the instructions at [Add or modify app availability for users](/microsoftteams/app-centric-management#add-or-modify-app-availability-for-users) to assign the policy to users using app-centric management.

-### 3. Turn on Loop experiences in Teams for meeting AI-generated notes
+### 3. Turn on Loop experiences in Teams for AI-generated notes in meetings

 Loop experiences in Teams need to be turned on in order for AI to generate notes in Teams meetings.